MikkoVihtakari/BioticExplorer/README.md

 ### Running the app from your hard drive

-Click “Clone or download” -&gt; “Download ZIP”.
+Click “Clone or download” -\> “Download ZIP”.
 Find the zip file (typically in your Downloads folder) and extract it to a desired location.
 Open the app.R file in RStudio and [click “Run app”](https://shiny.rstudio.com/tutorial/written-tutorial/lesson1/).